NyxIsBad/discordscripts/README.md

 # Procedure:
 - git pull sarah's js file
 - generate a diff
+  - New steps: May have to download the 2 diff versions and run a different git diff by running alphabetize.py on each one and then diffing the 2
 - run diff.py on it to generate a .csv and .diff file
 - replace selectors and seek manuals. word diff w/ porcelain that file and clean it up with regex
 - run selectorscsv.py to create the csv for that one